 S-101 Geo Feature: Small Craft Facility (P,S) (S-101 DCEG Clause 22.8)

-All instances of encoding of the S-57 Object class SMCFAC and its binding attributes will be converted automatically to an instance of the S-101 Feature type Small Craft Facility during the automated conversion process.Docks
+All instances of encoding of the S-57 Object class SMCFAC and its binding attributes will be converted automatically to an instance of the S-101 Feature type Small Craft Facility during the automated conversion process.
+However the following exceptions apply:

+SMCFAC with attribute CATSCF = 29 (visitors mooring) will convert to an instance of the S-101 Feature type Mooring Buoy with Boolean attribute visitors mooring = True.
+The S-101 mandatory attribute buoy shape on the converted Mooring Buoy feature will be populated during the automated conversion process with value 3 (spherical).
+Data Producers will be required to amend this value as appropriate.

+Docks

 Dry docks